Travelport-xx/travelport-uapi-tutorial/lesson_3-6.md

 <img src="images/completion.png"/>
 <br/>

-In the image you can see some locations in France as well as 'Blaine Stanga', a friend of the author.
+In the image you can see some locations in France as well as 'Bob Smith', a friend of the author.
 You can use this app to either travel to locations like Pernes Camblain in France or to the location registered in Blaine's Facebook profile as his "location" or his "hometown".

 In Lessons 8 and 9, we'll cover how to find these location in more detail, but in general these locations are products of the Travelport "UCode" database.
 You will notice the "U87XXXX" numbers to the right of the locations in France.
 This indicates the number of a particular train station in the UCode database.
 The E-volve application is querying the UCode data with a search that says, in simple terms, "if any part of the name of the city of a train station or airport has the letters B-L-A-I-N in it, show it to the user."
 (If you are familiar with SQL, this is an 'like' query with wildcards.)